Udrakan/baroita/README.md

  - increased mantis' cooldown on attacks and nerfed blood loss damage
  - changed visuals of aphotic plateau and the great void
 - changes to resources
   - minerals often spawned on the outside of map, so I've doubled their spawnrate to compensate
   - plastic now deconstructs into silicon and carbon
   - thorium ores are extremely rare
   - uraninite deconstructs into only 1 uranium
- - removed faraday artifact from random artifact spawns (no challenge, free fuel)
+  - removed faraday artifact from random artifact spawns (no challenge, free fuel) -updated tonic liquid's damage heal type from old internal damage to "damage" (it slowly heals again)

 ### COMPATIBILITY WITH REALLYBIGMAP: